 The building designed by Peter Zumthor, the internationally renowned architect with an outstanding affiliation with craftsmanship, was opened in 2013.
 His

 visionary design for the Werkraum Haus is based on two basic ideas: on the one hand, the building serves as a meeting place.
 On the other hand, it is a large

 showcase for the culture of craftsmanship in the Bregenzerwald.
 This idea finds expression in a protruding roof made from wood and a facade made from glass.

-made from glass.
 There is no distinction between inside and outside - the landscape flows through the building.
-The craftsman community in Andelsbuch is
+The craftsman community in Andelsbuch is getting a facelift